cevr/xstate-form-hook/README.md

 ## A custom form hook using xstate

-Ensure you have dependencies installed!
+Ensure you have dependencies installed:

 ```bash
 yarn